 Credits are recognized at almost all colleges and universities.
 If you complete a 3-credit class in New York, and then you move to California, you can usually use those 3 credits at your new school.
 The same idea holds true at online colleges.
 If you earn 12 credits, and then you take a break for a year, you'll still have your 12 credits.
 In many cases, you can transfer your credits to a different program, and finish your degree at a new place and time.

-So how many credits does it take to earn a degree?
+So how many online courses for credit does it take to earn a degree?
 That depends.
 Different programs have different credit requirements.
 Some certificates require 25 credits or less.
 Advanced degrees might require more than 100 credits.
 (At an average of 3 credits per class, that means a degree might require 30+ classes.)

 As you can see, it's a good idea to investigate how many class credits (and which specific classes) are required for any degree that interests you.
-When you know the total number of credits and classes required, you can determine how long the whole degree will take.
+When you know the total number of offline or online courses for credit that are required, you can determine how long the whole degree will take.
 And because tuition is often charged on a "per credit" basis, this information will also help you to estimate how much your degree will cost.

 If credits are like the pieces in a puzzle, then choosing a degree or certificate program is like choosing which puzzle you want to work on.
 Some are bigger projects than others.